 The UConn Gastroenterology-Hepatology fellows’ clinical training includes patient care, procedures, and teaching opportunities at four hospital sites, resulting in exposure to a wide range of diseases and a diverse patient population.
 The GI service at each hospital provides consultative care to hospital inpatients and offers consultative appointments and endoscopic procedures to outpatients.
-Our program sites are affiliated with a liver transplantation program, an esophageal disease center, and a neurogastroenterology and motility center.
+Our program sites are affiliated with a liver disease & transplant center, an esophageal disease center, and a neurogastroenterology and motility center.

 Rotations in inpatient and outpatient care are required for all fellows.
 In all rotations, fellows work directly with supervising gastroenterologists.

 During inpatient rotations, fellows participate in gastrointestinal (GI) consultations and perform procedures on hospitalized patients, as well as on outpatients.
 These experiences help fellows learn approaches to a wide variety of inpatient diagnostic and therapeutic GI problems.
 Our program’s inpatient assignments also include rotations in liver transplantation.

 During outpatient rotations, fellows rotate through subspecialty clinics focused on areas such as esophageal disease and inflammatory bowel disease where they work directly with expert gastroenterologists.
 Fellows also participate in outpatient procedure blocks during these rotations.
 In addition, fellows have a half-day weekly continuity clinic experience with responsibility for the outpatient management of a group of assigned patients for the duration of the fellowship.